Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Introduction

 Our primary novel contributions in this work are as follows:

-\begin{itemize} \item \textbf{Task Priors.} We prove that performance on linear probes is equivalent to maximizing the alignment of a kernel with the induced label graph, unifying supervised and self-supervised evaluation.
-We then formalize the space of downstream tasks as a Gibbs‐style distribution over all possible label graphs, making the notion of “any task a user might care about’’ mathematically explicit.
+\begin{itemize} \item \textbf{Task Priors.} We motivate the definition of the Task Prior by first proving that performance on linear probes is equivalent to maximizing the alignment of a kernel with the induced label graph, unifying supervised and self-supervised evaluation.
+We then formalize the space of downstream tasks as a Gibbs distribution over all possible label graphs.

-\item \textbf{Closed-form Metrics.} From the Task Prior we derive $O(n^{2})$ formulas for the expected downstream error and its variance, obviating benchmark curation or probe training.
+\item \textbf{Closed-form Statistics.} From the Task Prior we derive $O(n^{2})$ formulas for the expected downstream error and its variance, bypassing benchmark curation or probe training.

-\item \textbf{Efficient Task Sampling.} We introduce an $O(n)$ prefix-sampling algorithm that draws realistic classification tasks from the prior, enabling cheap evaluation on many tasks.
+\item \textbf{Efficient Sampling from the Task Prior.} We introduce an $O(n)$ prefix-sampling algorithm that draws realistic classification tasks from the prior, enabling cheap evaluation on many tasks.

 \item \textbf{Empirical Validation.} We find that across a range of backbones, our closed form metrics on kernel align with mean and variance of accuracy of linear probes on a subset of ImageNet.
-We then introduce a training objective that maximizes this expected task performance while simultaneously minimizing its variance across tasks. \end{itemize}
+We then show that the performance implied by our Task Prior correlates with performance on a hand curated set of downstream tasks. \end{itemize}